tuhs1985/pf2e-pathbuilder-tableplop/docs/Tableplop-Template-Hierarchy-Map.md

 5) Spells tab:
    - Add title 77227992.
 Add horizontal-section 77228036 with sections 77228028 (left) and 77228029 (right).
    - Left: Primal Prepared Spells 77228030, add DC, then Cantrips/First/Second titles and child messages/slot checkboxes in rank order.
-   - Right: Focus Spells 77228032, add DC, then Druid Order Spells 77228060 containing Focus Points checkboxes + max; add GoodBerry message under Focus Spells.
+   - Right: Focus Spells 77228032, add DC, Focus Points checkboxes + max, Druid Order Spells title and GoodBerry message.
 6) Background tab:
    - Add the background paragraph.

+This map preserves every id, parentId, type, rank, and notable fields.
+It also reflects the exact column placement you highlighted (e.g., Skills on the right, Character Details on the left, Combat Info nested under Ability Scores with its own two-column split).